python-platonic/platonic.tools/docs/structures/queue/index.md

 In a Python program, queue is represented using backend-specific subclasses of `platonic.queue.Receiver` and `platonic.queue.Sender` classes.

 !!! note
     You will not use these classes directly if you are not building an implementation for a new backend.
-Instead, you will typically use backend-specific classes like `platonic.sqs.queue.Receiver` or `platonic.simple.queue.Sender`.
+Instead, you will typically use backend-specific classes like `platonic.sqs.SQSReceiver` or `platonic.simple.queue.Sender`.
 Refer to pages of specific backends for details and examples.

 ## Sender